fahmidur/seedbox-1/README.md

 rake start
 ```

 Once everything is up.
-Run `rake ss_start` -- This will create start a ss-local proxy to connect the seedbox.
+Run `rake ss_start` -- This will start an ss-local proxy
+client to connect to the locally running seedbox containers.

-Create a new Firefox profile, with SOCKS-5 Proxy set to localhost port 1080.
+Create a new Firefox profile with SOCKS-5 Proxy set to localhost port 1080.

 Once Firefox is connected through your SOCKS-5 Proxy,
-proceed to leak testing your outbound ip with a site like [IPLeak.net](https://ipleak.net/).
+proceed to leak testing your outbound IP with a site like [IPLeak.net](https://ipleak.net/).

 ## Usage (Seedbox/Production)